-Gillette is among a select group of Twin Cities children’s hospitals that offers on-site assistive technology services to patients.
+Gillette is among a select group of Twin Cities children’s hospitals that offers on-site orthotics, prosthetics and seating services to patients.
 Many of our patients have disabilities that require frequent appointments with multiple specialists.
 As an added convenience for families, orthotic or prosthetic appointments are scheduled on the same day as a child’s doctor visit whenever possible.

 Because it’s important for families to have easy access to orthotic and prosthetic services, Gillette orthotists/prosthetists are available at our St. Paul Campus and outpatient clinics.
 Families in greater Minnesota can access orthotics services through our outreach services and sites.